Open Network

 The following licenses and conditions are needed to apply:

-• Your agency must be a licensed Mental Health Outpatient Program.
-If you are interested in becoming a licensed Mental Health Outpatient clinic, please contact the Office of Mental Health and Substance Abuse Services (OMHSAS) directly.
+• If you are interested in obtaining a PRTF license, please contact the Office of Mental Health and Substance Abuse Services (OMHSAS) directly.

-• Your service location must be enrolled in PROMISe under the program-specific provider type and specialty code to be considered.
-Providers that are not enrolled in PROMISe will have to reapply once their enrollment has been approved.
+• To be considered, your facility must be enrolled in PROMISe under the program-specific provider type and specialty code.
+Providers not enrolled in PROMISe will have to reapply once their enrollment has been approved.

-• CBH is only accepting providers with a service location in Philadelphia County.
+• CBH only accepts PRTF providers with a service location in or near Philadelphia County.

 Apply as Psychiatric Residential Treatment Facility (PRTF)

-Providers will need to have a license in good standing from OMHSAS and must undergo a credentialing process to become CBH in-network providers.
-Once contract negotiations are completed, providers and programs will receive an initial credentialing visit, which may include a review of staff files, written policies and procedures, and clinical records, along with a facility tour.
-A comprehensive list of documents needed for review can be found in the CBH Provider Manual.
+To become CBH in-network providers, providers must have a license in good standing from OMHSAS and undergo a credentialing process.
+Once contract negotiations are completed, providers and programs will receive an initial credentialing visit, which may include a review of staff files, written policies and procedures, clinical records, and a facility tour.
+The CBH Provider Manual provides a comprehensive list of documents needed for review.

 CBH Providers: Stay up to date by signing up for our News Blast